bossersimon/EQ2341/report.typ

   *Assignment 3*
   ])

-Data for the project was collected using the Sensor Fusion app.
-Hmmhmm recordings were done, comprising? hmmmhmm minutes of activity data.
-I'm the only person doing the recordings because I thought it was the easiest and fastest way.
-Of course, using data from multiple people would probably result in a more useful and more general classifier.
-I think however that the point of the project is to simply train an HMM and if it's not good it won't really matter, and if it performs exceptionally well (close to 100% accuracy) I will probably know why.
+Data for the project was collected using the Sensor Fusion app. $11$ recordings were made, containing roughly $23$ minutes of activity data in total.
+I'm the only person doing recordings because I thought it was the easiest and fastest way.
+Of course, using data from multiple people would result in a more useful and more general classifier.

-For feature extraction, the absolute value of the euclidean norm (subtracting the gravitational acceleration) was calculated for each recorded signal (i.e. the norm of the acceleration) and the mean was then calculated for equally large segments of the resulting signal.
-The norm signal and the (segmented) mean signal are shown in @acc and @meanAcc, respectively.
-This resulted in a number of windows ($x_t$), each 100 samples long, containing the mean value of each segment (@eq1).
+For feature extraction, the euclidian norm of the recorded acceleration was first calculated, and subtracting the gravitational acceleration leaves us with the movement signal only.
+This made the resulting signal independent of the orientation of the phone which is convenient for this task.
+Then the absolute value was taken to obtain the magnitude as can be seen in @acc.
+Furthermore, the mean of this magnitude was calculated for equally spaced segments (of $100$ samples), leaving us with a number of windowed segments $x_t$ which were used as features for model training and testing, shown in @meanAcc.
 These windows were then used as features for model training and testing.
+The exact same result is obtained with a moving average.

 #set math.equation(
   numbering: "(1)",